z00logist/linguistics-thesaurus/Language/Types/Other/Signal-Systems.md

 ## Key Differences from Human Language

-- **Productivity**: Human language can produce infinite messages; animal signals cannot.
+- Human language can produce infinite messages; animal signals cannot.
-- **Displacement**: Human language can refer to past and future events; animal signals are typically about the present.
+- Human language can refer to past and future events; animal signals are typically about the present.

 ## References